shashankyld/wifi-slam/README.md

 Wi-Fi networks, including signal strength, encryption, and connected devices, at a high frequency.

 On the other hand, iwlist is a simpler command-line utility for scanning Wi-Fi networks and provides a static snapshot of available networks at the time of the scan.
-It doesn't continuously update the information in real-time, and you would need to run it multiple times to see changes in network status as the environment changes.
+It doesnt continuously update the information in real-time, and you would need to run it multiple times to see changes in network status as the environment changes.

 If you need to monitor Wi-Fi networks in real-time, especially for applications like robotics or tracking